How to write a company launch press release (and the biggest mistakes to avoid)

 - Keep it short - A company launch is exciting, but you don't need to share every single detail about how you developed the idea for the company during your Tuscan family summer vacation in 1972.
 Just share the most important information, and keep it between 300-400 words.

 - Don't be boring - The point is to get people psyched about your upcoming brand.
 Use active, engaging language and let the people know how your new business is going to revolutionize the industry or community in some way.
+Be a storyteller.
 You're starting a business for a reason.
 Make sure that reason comes through in your PR.

 - Don't overpromise - Be realistic about the limitations of your new business, software, or product line.
 Nothing damages credibility like a journalist running your story in print only to find out after that you can't deliver as promised.